ethereum/remix-workshops/Multisig-Tutorial/2-multisig-initialization/contractInitialization.md

-In this section, we'll explore the initialization process of the Multisig smart contract.
-We'll examine the constructor function and understand how it sets up the initial state of the contract.
+In this section, we'll explore the **initialization process** of the Multisig smart contract.
+We'll examine the constructor function and review how it sets up the initial state of the contract.

+## Note
+From this section on in this tutorial, we will be building up a multisig contract.
+In subsequent sections, the contract will become increasingly complete.

 ## Overview
-Our contract consists of events, state variables, modifiers, and functions that collectively create a multi-signature wallet.
-The events provide transparency by logging key activities on the blockchain, while modifiers ensure that only authorized users can execute certain functions.
+In this section, the contract consists of events, state variables, modifiers, and functions. **Events** provide transparency by logging specified activities on the blockchain, while **modifiers** ensure that only authorized users can execute certain functions.

-In the upcoming sections, we will break down each component of the contract, starting with the constructor function, which initializes the wallet with a list of owners and the required number of confirmations.

-At the top of the contract, we have the SPDX license identifier and the pragma statement (Lines 1 and 2).
-They are used to specify the license under which the contract is released and the compiler version to be used.

 ## State Variables
 In Line 4, we have the MultisigWallet contract itself.
 At the beginning of the contract, we have three state variables.